danilouie/blog/daniellelouieblog/content/posts/interactive-viz-cb.md

 df
 ```
 # Initiating Interactivity {#initiate}
-Next, let's write dive into the main part of this tutorial: building interactivity.
+Next, let's dive into the main part of this tutorial: building interactivity.

 Let's first initiate the plot interactivity in a new code cell with: